-Dr. Steven P. Schroering is a graduate of the University of Louisville Medical School.
+Dr. Stephen P. Schroering is a graduate of the University of Louisville Medical School.
 He is a board-certified orthopedic surgeon and a Fellow of the American Academy of Orthopedic Surgeons.
 Dr. Schroering practices general orthopedics including: fracture care, adult reconstructive joint surgery, hand surgery, foot and ankle surgery, arthroscopic surgery, pediatric orthopedics and trauma surgery.

 Dr. Schroering first practiced medicine in Moreno Valley, California until 1996, after which he practiced in Southwest Virginia until 1999.
 He then relocated his practice to his home state of Kentucky, where he continued to practice general orthopedics until 2004.
 Searching for a warmer climate, Dr. Schroering relocated to Lehigh Acres, Florida in November of 2004 and then to Punta Gorda, Florida in April of 2011, joining Associates in Orthopedics.

 Dr. Schroering has served many leadership positions, including member of the board of directors for Lehigh Regional Medical Center; he has served as chief of staff, chief of surgery, Credential Committee chairman, chairman of the By-Laws Committee, chairman of the Medical Ethics Committee, and Peer Review Committee member.